On the largest Lyapunov exponent for products of Gaussian matrices: Introduction

+In particular, if $\theta $ grows faster than $d^{\alpha }$ with $\alpha >1,$ then the last term is negligible for large $\theta .$ This happens, for example, if $d$ is fixed and $\theta $ grows.
+It is remarkable that the Lyapunov exponent does not depend on the dimension $d$ if the spike in covariance $\theta $ is much larger than $d$.

 The rest of the paper is organized as follows.
-Section \ref{section_background} collects necessary background information about Lyapunov exponents.
-Section \ref{section_integral_formula} formulates and proves the main formula.
-Section \ref{section_spike} derives an asymptotic expression for the largest Lyapunov exponent when the covariance matrix $\Sigma $ has a spike.
-Section \ref{section_free} considers the spike-free case and compares our results with a result from free probability theory.
-Section \ref {section_real} is about explicit formulas for real Gaussian matrices.
-Section \ref{section_quaternion} is about quaternion Gaussian matrices.
-And Section \ref{section_conclusion} concludes.
+Section \ref {section_background} collects necessary background information about Lyapunov exponents.
+Section \ref{section_integral_formula} is devoted to the proof of the main formula.
+Section \ref{section_spike} derives asymptotic expressions for the largest Lyapunov exponent when the size of the matrices is large.
+And Section \ref{section_conclusion} is the conclusion.